digisavvy/some-like-it-neat/README.md

 Coming Soon
 ---------------

-* ~~Theme Hook Alliance Integration.
-Yeah, I'm lazy.
-That's next on my to-do list!
-You guys sound like my mother!— Theme is now partially 'hooked-up'.
-That is, template part files, located in '/partials' have had THA hooks added...
-Other files will be done soon.
-Feel free to add em yourself, if you have a minute!~~  Theme template files have all been "hooked up" with THA hooks.
 * Further use of WP Customizer.
-I don't know how to use the fucking thing, so tips are appreciated; so don't be a lazy turd!
+Paging Konstantin Obenland. =) I'll be getting down to business here because I'd like to learn how to use the fucker.

 * Internationalization aka i18n - I'd like to distribute this theme in the WP Repo at some point, so I need to account for this.
 I could use help here, =)